Moving to Brazil: Complete Step-by-Step Guide for 2026

 Once your employer secures authorization from the Ministry of Labor, the Brazilian Embassy or Consulate where you plan to apply will be notified, allowing you to proceed with the application.
 Temporary work visas in Brazil are valid for up to two years and can be renewed, contingent on the continued validity or renewal of the employment contract.

-To pursue studies in a Brazilian educational institution, international students can apply for a Brazil study visa (VITEM IV).
+To pursue studies in a Brazilian educational institution, international students can apply for a Brazil Study Visa (VITEM IV).
 Eligibility for this visa requires enrollment in a Brazilian university or educational institution and proof of enrollment.
-The minimum criteria to qualify for a Brazil study visa is at least 15 hours of study per work and three hours of daily lessons.
+The minimum criteria to qualify for a Brazil Study Visa is at least 15 hours of study per week and three hours of daily lessons.

 Study visas are valid for up to one year and renewable for the duration of studies.
 Please be aware that students are required to have sufficient financial means to sustain themselves, as study visas do not permit employment or paid activities in Brazil.